sanishc/blockchain-todo-app/README.md

 ## About

-Blockchain-Todo is a web3.0 todo list application.
+Blockchain-Todo is a web3.0 todo list application